hotab/CentOS-application/Proposal-2.md

 ### Patch queues

-I have stated that we will have a patch queue - this will be a list of all the patches to be applied to the specific kernel on boot, in exact order of application.
+I have stated that we will have patch queues.
+A patch queue is a list of all the patches to be applied to the specific kernel on boot, in exact order of application.
 We need the exact ordening to make sure the patches are loaded the same way as when the user applies them one by one to avoid any quirks.
 Also, this would let us separate out the patches applied to different kernels, and allow the user to only use a patch for one specific version, for example.

 This file can be as simple as just a list of the patch id's in a file - users won't have way too many kernels installed anyway, and propably won't have too many patches activated to load - thus, it will be effective.
 It can be changed later, if needed, with ease and backwards compatibility.